-Fair Value Useful Life at Acquisition (in years) Developed technology \$ 36,000 3 In-process research and development ("IPR&D") 1,200 N/A User base 1,900 3
+F air Value Useful Life at Acquisition (in Years)

+Developed technology \$ 36,000 3

+IPR&D 1,200 N/A

+User base 1,900 3

-The intangible assets will be amortized on a straight-line basis over their respective useful lives to Technology and development expenses for developed technology and General and administrative expenses for user base.
-Amortization of the IPR&D will be recognized in Technology and development expenses once the research and development is placed into service as internally developed software.
+The intangible assets will be amortized on a straight-line basis over their respective useful lives to technology and development expenses for developed technology and general and administrative expenses for user base.
+Amortization of the IPR&D will be recognized in technology and development expenses once the research and development is placed into service as internally developed software.
 Management applied significant judgement in determining the fair value of intangible assets, which involved the use of estimates and assumptions with respect to development costs and profit, costs to recreate customer relationships, market participation profit, and opportunity cost.

-Total acquisition costs of \$3.7 million were incurred related to the acquisition, which were recognized as an expense and included in General and administrative expenses in the condensed consolidated statements of operations.
+Total acquisition costs of \$3.7 million were incurred related to the acquisition, which were recognized as an expense and included in general and administrative expenses in the condensed consolidated statements of operations.